DAguirreAg/DAguirreAg/README.md

 -----------
 <!-- **DAguirreAg/DAguirreAg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-My name is Daniel and welcome to my Github page!
+Welcome to my Github page, my name is Daniel!
 This is one of the places where I opensource some of my projects.

 I am an Idustrial Engineer who lives and works in the Netherlands :netherlands:.
 Even though I work as a data engineer and analyst, I spend a decent amount of time coding just for fun.
 If you want to connect or just discuss anything, just drop me a message here or in my other Social Media platforms (links below).
 <br/>